EquinoxRealms/Rules/english.md

 1) Maintain a calm atmosphere at all times.
 Be respectful to all players and staff members.
 Any form of harrassment or bullying is stricly not allowed.

-2) Advertisement of other minecraft services - Minecraft servers and their corresponding websites and linking to social media content which promotes others Minecraft networks is stricly prohibited.
+2) Advertisement of other minecraft services - Minecraft servers and their corresponding websites and linking to social media content which promotes others Minecraft networks is stricly not tolerated.

 3)